|It's time to share everything I know about|

 Meat dishes, casseroles, and salads are simple and quick to convert, if you need to convert them at all.
 Many you won't have to mess with.
 They will already be gluten free or easy to make gluten free by simply switching to a safe brand.

-I just want to be honest with you, so if you try to do a little gluten-free baking for yourself, you'll understand what you're up against and what the consequences are for changing the ingredients.
+I just want to be honest with you, so if you try to do a little gluten-free baking for yourself, you'll understand what you're up against and what the consequences are for changing the ingredients or doing things differently than I do.

-Some changes work the very first time and some changes do not.
+Some changes work the very first time you try them and some changes do not.
 That's just the way it is.
-So I'll try to give you all the information you need so the failures will be few and far between.
+So I'll try to give you all the information you need, so the failures will be few and far between.